Hōjō Ujinao: Tenshō-Jingo Conflict

-Then as the main body of Tokugawa army led by Ieyasu met with and Hōjō clan main army stationed at Wakamiko castle, the series of military engagements between them occurred, where 8,000 of Tokugawa soldiers fought against around 50,000 soldiers of Hōjō soldiers led by Hōjō Ujinao.
+As the main body of the Tokugawa army led by Ieyasu met with the Hōjō clan main army stationed at Wakamiko castle, a series of military engagements between them occurred, where 8,000 of Tokugawa soldiers fought against around 50,000 soldiers of Hōjō soldiers led by Hōjō Ujinao.
 On July 12 as the troops under Ujinao advanced across Usui Pass, Nobushige resisted them, abandoned the Komoro Castle, and retreated to a fortress which he deemed more suitable to defend against the Hōjō army.
 Later on July 16 of the same year, Sadayoshi launched an attack on Fukashi Castle, forcing Dōsetsusai along with Hidemasa to surrender to Sadayoshi.

-In the final phase of the war, the Tokugawa forces engaged in the battle of Kurokoma against the alliance of the Hōjō and Satomi clans, where the Hōjō clan received a 10,000-man reinforcement from Satomi Yoshiyori, ruler of Awa Province (Chiba).
-During this conflict, Sakakibara Yasumasa once stormed one of the castle belonging to the Hōjō, while Matsudaira Ietada harassed the Hōjō food supplies.
-Later at certain moment during the standoff in Kurokoma, Tokugawa dispatched Mizuno Katsushige and Torii Mototada to lead 2,000 soldiers in a raiding operation, where they managed to repel the 10,000 Hōjō army detachment led by Hōjō Ujinao.
-Katsunari participated in this assault together with his colleague Yasusada Miyake.
-Hōjō Ujikatsu saw this and went to Ujitada's rescue, but Katsunari and Miyake manage to repel Ujikatsu's reinforcements.
-Despite some quarrel with Mototada as he viewed Katsunari being reckless and insubordinate, Katsunari was praised for his outstanding performance and received some rewards.
-Due to this raid by Mototada and Katsunari, the Hōjō army ultimately failed to encircle the Tokugawa army from behind.
-In the end, the Tokugawa clan managed to beat the alliance of the Hōjō and Satomi clans.
-On the aftermath of the battle of Kurokoma, Ieyasu once sent Sakai Tadatsugu in December to subdue Suwa Yoritada at Suwa in Shinano, where Tadatsugu manage to subdue Yoritada and secure his surrender to the Tokugawa clan.
+In the final phase of the war, the Tokugawa forces engaged in the battle of Kurokoma against the alliance of the Hōjō and the Satomi clans, with the Hōjō clan receiving a 10,000-man reinforcement from Satomi Yoshiyori, ruler of Awa Province (Chiba).
+During this conflict, Sakakibara Yasumasa stormed one of the castles belonging to the Hōjō, while Matsudaira Ietada harassed the Hōjō food supplies.
+Later, during a standoff in Kurokoma, Tokugawa dispatched Mizuno Katsushige and Torii Mototada to lead 2,000 soldiers in a raiding operation, where they managed to repel the 10,000-man Hōjō army detachment led by Hōjō Ujinao.
+Hōjō Ujikatsu saw this and went to Ujitada's rescue, but was repelled.The Hōjō army ultimately failed to encircle the Tokugawa army from behind and in the end, the Tokugawa clan managed to beat the alliance of the Hōjō and Satomi clans.
+In the aftermath of the battle of Kurokoma, Ieyasu sent Sakai Tadatsugu in December to subdue Suwa Yoritada at Suwa in Shinano, where Tadatsugu managed to subdue Yoritada and secure his surrender to the Tokugawa clan.

-As the war turned in favor of Ieyasu, combined with the defection of Sanada Masayuki to the Tokugawa side, the Hōjō clan negotiated a truce with Ieyasu.
-The Hōjō clan then sent Hōjō Ujinobu as representative, while the Tokugawa sent Ii Naomasa for the preliminary meetings.
-Furthermore, in October, representatives from the Oda clan such as Oda Nobukatsu, Oda Nobutaka, and Toyotomi mediated the negotiation until the truce officially concluded.
+As the war turned in favor of Ieyasu, and combined with the defection of Sanada Masayuki to the Tokugawa side, the Hōjō clan negotiated a truce with Ieyasu.
+The Hōjō clan then sent Hōjō Ujinobu as a representative, while the Tokugawa sent Ii Naomasa for the preliminary meetings.
+In October, representatives from the Oda clan such as Oda Nobukatsu, Oda Nobutaka, and Toyotomi mediated the negotiations until the truce officially concluded.
 It was recorded that the invasion of Satake Yoshishige against the territory of Hōjō also encouraged them to accept the truce with Tokugawa.